The mixed phase quark core in massive hybrid stars: Results and Discussion

-In Fig.~\ref{fig:3rm}, we display the mass-radius relations (left panel) and mass-central density relations (right panel) for BigApple, NL3L-50 and TM1e EOSs with different strength of vector coupling $G_V=0, 0.1, 0.2, 0.4~G_S$.
+In Fig.~\ref{fig:4rm}, we display the mass-radius relations (left panel) and mass-central density relations (right panel) for NL3L-50, BigApple, and TM1e EOSs with different strength of vector coupling $G_V=0,\ 0.1\ G_S,\ 0.2\ G_S, 0.4~G_S$.
 Several constraints from astrophysical observations are also displayed in different color regions.
-The predicted maximum mass of HS depends on $G_V$.
-Due to the stiff enough EOS of hadronic matter, even with $G_V=0$ BigApple and NL3L-50 could support a maximum mass of $M_\mathrm{max}\sim2.0~M_\odot$, while TM1e requires $G_V\geq0.1~G_S$.
+Several constraints from astrophysical observations are also displayed in different color regions.
+The predicted maximum mass of hybrid star depends on $G_V$.
+Due to the stiff enough EOS of hadronic matter, even with $G_V=0$, NL3L-50 and BigApple could support a maximum mass of $M_\mathrm{max}\sim2.0~M_\odot$, while TM1e requires $G_V\geq0.1~G_S$.
 The maximum mass could reach $2.5~M_\odot$ with $G_V\geq0.4~G_S$ using the NL3L-50 parameter set.
-The appearance of quark degrees of freedom in the mixed phase leads to an obvious reduction of the maximum mass of NS, but larger values of $G_V$ make the reduction of maximum mass smaller.
-Compared with stiffer EOSs (BigAllpe and NL3L-50), the effect of different values of $G_V$ on TM1e is smaller.
-The normal $1.4~M_\odot$ NS properties are determined by the EOS around 2~$n_0$, where quarks have not appeared.
+The appearance of quark degrees of freedom in the mixed phase leads to an obvious reduction of the maximum mass of hybrid star, but larger values of $G_V$ make the reduction of maximum mass smaller.
+Compared with stiffer EOSs (NL3L-50 and BigApple), the effect of different values of $G_V$ on TM1e is smaller.
+The normal $1.4~M_\odot$ NS properties are determined by the EOS around 2~$n_0$, where quarks do not yet appear.
 Therefore, the mixed phase does not affect mass-radius line through PSR J0030+0451 constraints~\cite{Riley2019,Miller2019}.
-Even when considering the hadron-quark phase transition, the radius and mass of NSs are still mainly effected by the hadronic part.
-A large enough mixed phase core in the maximum mass NS is expected, but with $M\sim2~M_\odot$ the mixed phase core is not supported by these parameter sets in this study, except for TM1e-$G_V=0.1~G_S$.
+Even when considering the hadron-quark phase transition, the radius and mass of hybrid stars are still mainly affected by the hadronic part of the EOS.
+In Fig.~\ref{fig:5ml}, we show the dimensionless tidal deformability-mass relations for the NL3L-50, BigApple, and TM1e EOSs.
+In the strong gravitational field generated by a neutron star's companion, the tidal deformability represents the deformation of a compact star and is related to its mass, radius, and Love number.
+From the binary neutron star merger event GW170817, the tidal deformability was extracted as $\Lambda_{1.4}=190^{+390}_{-120}$~\cite{Abbott2018}.
+It can be found that, just like $R_{1.4}$, $\Lambda_{1.4}$ is also not affected by the hadron-quark phase transition.
+Among these EOSs, the BigApple series fall within the constraints from GW170817, while the NL3L-50 and TM1e series slightly exceed this constraint.
+To constrain the EOSs at high density over the phase transition point in this work, it is expected to measure the tidal deformability for massive neutron star mergers in the future.